Review: Qantas Airbus A330 business class

 Entertainment & Service

-Accessed via the 16-inch touchscreen and wired remote, the entertainment system is loaded with a collection of recent and classic films, games, and televisions shows (including a number of titles through its still-fresh Paramount+ partnership), along with audiobooks.
+Accessed via the 16-inch touchscreen and wired remote, the entertainment system was loaded with a collection of recent and classic films, games, and televisions shows, plus a concise selection of audiobooks.

-Tapping on the ‘QMenu’ heading brings up an easy-to-navigate library, conveniently divided into sub-categories like Marvel Icons, European, Cinema D’Italia and Bollywood.
-There’s a decent selection of Asian programs too.
+Tapping on the ‘QMenu’ heading brought up an easy-to-navigate library, conveniently divided into sub-categories like Marvel Icons, European, Cinema D’Italia and Bollywood.
+There was a decent selection of Asian programs too.

-Noise cancelling headphones are provided on a hook in the storage rack at each seat.
-While not the most premium feel, they’re a comfortable fit and provide a good level of sound quality.
+Noise cancelling headphones were provided on a hook in the storage rack at each seat.
+While not the most premium feel, they were a comfortable fit and provided a good level of sound quality.

-As expected, service is a delight, with the friendly chatty crew featuring English and native Korean speakers.
+As expected, service was a delight, with the friendly chatty crew featuring English and native Japanese speakers.

 Verdict